-Figure 11: Looking east-northeast, this Google Earth view is from an eye elevation of about 1100 feet and at a snowy time of year (March 2020), so that the areas without coniferous trees can be seen more easily.
-The same swales and gullies that lack tree cover that were seen in the 1940 photo (Figure 10) are still visible in 2020, along with a few more.
-The landmarks are the same as in Figure 10, although St. Ann's Hospital is now called St. Ann's Center, and a new landmark at Nelson House II has been added below Basin Road (purple arrow).
+Figure 12: Looking east-northeast, this Google Earth view is from an eye elevation of about 1,100 feet and at a snowy time of year (March 2020), so that the areas without coniferous trees can be seen more easily.
+The same swales and gullies that lack tree cover that were seen in the 1940 photo (Figure 11) are still visible in 2020, along with a few more.
+The landmarks are the same as in Figure 11, although St. Ann's Hospital is now called St. Ann's Center, and a new landmark at Nelson House II has been added below Basin Road (purple arrow).
+(Image credit: Google Earth 2022.)

-In Figure 11, one of the main gullies (shown with two bright yellow arrows, ending between Park and Kennedy Streets) is the G000 Park debris flow gully.
-See Figure 14 for more information about this gully.
+In Figure 12, one of the main gullies (shown with two bright yellow arrows, ending between Park and Kennedy Streets) is the G000 Park debris flow gully.
+See Figure 15 for more information about this gully.